CQTS/introduction-to-cubical/lectures/Library/Prelude.lagda.md

 ## Case Analysis

-The notion of pattern-matching λ-abstractions is built into Agda.
+The notion of pattern matching λ-abstractions is built into Agda.
 The following mixfix definition gives some nicer syntax for case analysis, making it look more like the case splitting notation used in other functional languages.
 See the top of Lecture 1-2 for examples.